 When developers become Tech Leads they have to find a balance between leading teams and continuing to do technical work.
-The book Talking with Tech Leads contains stories from Tech Leads on situations, challenges and approaches for leading teams.
-It explores the role and activities of technical leaders, and provides suggestions how to deal with responsibilities that come with technical leadership.
+A book of stories on situations, challenges and approaches for leading teams.

 In his new book Scrum: The Art of Doing Twice the Work in Half the Time, Jeff Sutherland explains how the Scrum framework can be used as a general business practice to accelerate work of all kinds.